janemzwangnj/Connect-Four/README.md

 ##### \*\*The working times on each sections are wild estimated and will have more details on [trello](https://trello.com/b/fuOiyrD1/project-connect4)

----
-## Project Requirements (MVP)

-- Be a **new repo**.
-Create a new repo in your GitHub and build your project there.
-- Include a _beautiful_, professional **README.md** (use [markdown](https://guides.github.com/features/mastering-markdown/))
-- Utilize flexbox or grid (or both)
-- Include a minimum of **2 HTML pages** and navigation between them
-- Include a minimum of **2 event handlers**
-- Have at least **20** _meaningful_ `git` commits.
-You should be committing your changes every time you build a new feature.
-- Your code should be properly indented, spaced, and within code blocks. **DO NOT** leave in commented out code that was left unused (bad practice).
-Comments, if in your code at all, should be in your code to describe what your functions are doing.
-- Display proper use of global variables and function parameters (function scopes)
-- Use camelCase for JavaScript variables

----

-## How to get started

-- Write project readme.md (will modify later)
-- Work a detail plan in trello
-- Research and design connet-foure styling
-- Design and implement the control logic

----

-## Credits

-- Full credit for completion of 2 players Connect Foure with nice styling and logic correctly implemented
-- Bonus for AI which one player to computer

----

 ## Due Date: 11/23/21 by 1:30PM EST